-- (1) For the purposes of this contract, "abnormal weather conditions" are defined as: - (a) Any weather event that has not occurred within the past 10 years in the calendar month in which it occurs at the Project Site (or one calendar month earlier or later). - (b) Any weather event that has a likelihood of occurrence of less than 10% in a given calendar year, when compared to the weather patterns for the past 40 years. - (c) The following weather events are deemed to be "abnormal weather conditions" if they occur at the Project Site regardless of whether they meet the standards of subsections (a) or (b): flash floods, tornadoes, and hurricanes. - (2) The Contractor bears the burden of proving that "abnormal weather conditions" occurred. - (3) The Parties agree that the source of weather data for the comparisons described in subsections (1)(a) and (1)(b) shall be the weather data from the National Weather Service at the National Oceanic and Atmospheric Administration [or alternate weather source 192].
+- (1) For the purposes of this contract, "abnormal weather conditions" are defined as: - (a) Any weather event that has not occurred within the past 10 years in the calendar month in which it occurs at the Project Site (or one calendar month earlier or later). - (b) Any weather event that has a likelihood of occurrence of less than 10 percent in a given calendar year, when compared to the weather patterns for the past 40 years. - (c) The following weather events are deemed to be "abnormal weather conditions" if they occur at the Project Site regardless of whether they meet the standards of subsections (a) or (b): flash floods, tornadoes, and hurricanes. - (2) The Contractor bears the burden of proving that "abnormal weather conditions" occurred. - (3) The Parties agree that the source of weather data for the comparisons described in subsections (1)(a) and (1)(b) shall be the weather data from the National Weather Service at the National Oceanic and Atmospheric Administration [or alternate weather source193].
 To the extent that past weather data is not available for the historical periods described in subsections (1)(a) and (1)(b), the Parties agree that historical weather data for [add city, town or area] shall be used as a substitute. - (4) The Contractor must take commercially reasonable measures to protect the Project Site and avoid unnecessary delays due to abnormal weather conditions. - (5) The Contractor is only entitled to an extension of time for any delay attributable to the abnormal weather conditions.
 If part or all of the delay could have been avoided by commercially reasonable measures as described in subsection (4), the Contractor is not entitled to an extension such periods of time.

 This proposed provision addresses four commonly-disputed areas: the source of weather data (§ 3); mitigation (§ 4); causation(§ 5); and foreseeability (§ 1).
 It addresses the concept of foreseeability within the context of improbability.
-This definition of "abnormal weather conditions" addresses unforeseeability in three ways.
+This definition of "abnormal weather using the ConsensusDOCS model contract, this provision should define "adverse weather conditions not reasonably anticipated" as mentioned in \S 6.3.1 of ConsensusDOCS Form 410.
+If a contractor is using this provision with a contract that follows the FARs, this provision defines "unusually severe weather" as mentioned in F.A.R. \S 52.249-10(b)(1)(x).

+193 The most reliable source of data will depend on the geographic location of the project and the nearest, reasonably-equivalent weather point that has historical data for the desired time period.
+Contracting parties should consider whether a different source (other than NOAA) would be more accurate.
+For example, parties may rely on weather from a specific weather tower, a local airport, a private business (such as a transportation company or agricultural business that tracks weather daily), or a local scientific building.
+For example, a construction project created conditions" addresses unforeseeability in three ways.
 First, some weather events are automatically considered to be abnormal weather events (§ 1(c)).
-Second, an event is unforeseeable if that weather event has not happened in the past ten years, within two calendar months of the event at the Project Site (§ 1(a)).
-Third, our provision is designed to capture weather anomalies even if they have occurred recently (§ 1(b)).
-194
+Second, an event is unforeseeable if that weather event has not happened in the past 10 years, within two calendar months of the event at the Project Site (§ 1(a)).
+194 Third, our provision is designed to capture weather anomalies even if they have occurred recently (§ 1(b)).
+195